MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-code-samples.md

 ### externalRequest_getData

 This sample shows how to code Misty to get data from an external web API.
-In this case, Misty sends a request to the APIXU weather API and parses the response to print a message with information about the current weather to debug listeners.
+In this case, Misty sends a request to the [Weatherstack API](https://weatherstack.com/) and parses the response to print a message with information about the current weather to `SkillData` event listeners.

 This sample makes use of the `params` field in the JSON meta file.
-We store the APIXU API key and the name of a city in the `params` field of the meta file ([shared on GitHub here](https://github.com/MistyCommunity/SampleCode/blob/master/JavaScript%20SDK%20Code%20Samples/externalRequest_getData/externalRequest_getData.json)) to make it easier for other developers to update the skill with their own unique information.
-Before you run this skill, you'll need to replace the `key` and `city` values in the `externalRequest_getData.json` file with your own APIXU API key and the name of the city in which you live.
-You can get an APIXU key for free by [signing up for an account on their website](https://www.apixu.com/signup.aspx).
+We store the Weatherstack API key and the name of a city in the `params` field of the meta file ([shared on GitHub here](https://github.com/MistyCommunity/SampleCode/blob/master/JavaScript%20SDK%20Code%20Samples/externalRequest_getData/externalRequest_getData.json)) to make it easier for other developers to update the skill with their own unique information.
+Before you run this skill, you'll need to replace the `key` and `city` values in the `externalRequest_getData.json` file with your own Weatherstack access key and the name of the city in which you live.
+You can get a Weatherstack API access key for free by [signing up for an account on their website](https://weatherstack.com/signup/free).

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** Storing sensitive data (like API keys and credentials) in